Shridhar Ramachandra Gadre: Career

-In 1995 Professor Gadre founded the Interdisciplinary school of scientific computing at the University of Pune and has since served as its Director.
+In 1995 Professor Gadre founded the Interdisciplinary school of scientific computing at the University of Pune and has since served as its director.
 He has authored and co-authored over 220 articles in high-impact journals.
-He has mentored 18 PhD students and 46 Master's degree students.
+He has mentored 26 PhD students and 46 Master's degree students.
 Professor Gadre has also authored, co-authored several book chapters.

 He is known for his contributions to the growth of computational technologies in Chemistry, Physics and scientific computing in India.

 He moved to the Indian Institute of Technology Kanpur, India on 22 July 2010.

 He returned to University of Pune in 2016 as a Distinguished Professor in Interdisciplinary School of Scientific Computing.

 Awards and honours

-For his contributions, Professor Gadre was elected a fellow of the Indian Academy of Sciences in 1992 and the Indian National Science Academy in 1996 and received the prestigious Shantiswarup Bhatnagar Award in Chemistry (1993), awarded every year by the President of India to select scientist below the age of 40 who have made notable contributions to science.
+For his contributions, Professor S. R. Gadre was elected a fellow of the Indian Academy of Sciences in 1992 and the Indian National Science Academy in 1996 and received the prestigious Shantiswarup Bhatnagar Award in Chemistry (1993), awarded every year by the President of India to select scientist below the age of 40 who have made notable contributions to science.
 Since 2000 Professor Gadre has also been closely associated with the Indian and International Chemistry Olympiads.

 Professor Gadre is a recipient of various awards and honours.